Weebly/JSONValue/README.md

 The best way to explain how to use JSONValue is to give an example.
 There are two ways to work with JSONValue.
 You can use Pattern Matching, which is built into Swift for working with enums, or you can use the value() method, which will make use of Swift's error handling when something goes wrong.
-For brevity, I'm banging a lot of API calls.
+For brevity, I'm unsafely unwrapping a lot of API calls.
 Don't do this in your production code!

 ## Pattern Matching